ldlms/mon-projet-fullstack/README.md

 In order to run the project on your machine :
 - Clone the repository *
-- Create and configure your own .env files for cv-service and card-service, they are mandatory to connect to both DDB, you will also need to create a .env at the root of the project, for the docker compose to use those environment variables
+- Create and configure your own .env files for cv-service and card-service, they are mandatory to connect to both DDB, you will also need to create a .env at the root of the project, for the docker compose to use those environment variables.
+You can refer yourself to the .env sample in order to know what varaibles you need to populate.
+-